Kağıthane

 Kağıthane means 'paper mill' in Turkish.
 The area formed part of the popular picnicking area known as the Sweet Waters of Europe.

 The mayor is Mevlüt Öztekin of the governing Ak Parti.
 Kâğıthane was part of Beyoğlu until 1954 and part of Şişli between 1954 and 1987.

-Neighbourhoods of Kâğıthane include Seyrantepe, Hamidiye, Çağlayan, Merkez (centre) and Gültepe.
 Kağıthane is served by the metro lines M7 and M11 and Çağlayan served by M7 only.

 History

-During the reign of Suleiman the Magnificent Kâğıthane, then Sadâbad, was an extensively forested area used by the Ottoman court for hunting, riding and other equestrian pursuits.
+During the reign of Suleiman the Magnificent, Kâğıthane, then Sadâbad, was an extensively forested area used by the Ottoman court for hunting, riding and other equestrian pursuits.
 In the 17th and 18th centuries the area became increasingly fashionable especially during the Tulip Age reign of Sultan Ahmed III when many nobles had mansions and palaces built here.
 In particular the Sadabad Palace was built here for the statesman Yirmisekiz Mehmet Çelebi in 1722.
 It was destroyed in 1730 during the uprising against court excesses known as the Patrona Halil Revolt.
-Scant traces of the mansions and fountains that once graced the area can be seen in a small open-air museum in the grounds of the Kağıthane Municipallity (Kağıthane Belediyesi).
+Scant traces of the mansions and fountains that once graced the area can be seen in a small open-air museum in the grounds of the Kağıthane Municipality (Kağıthane Belediyesi).

 During the resign of Sultan Selim III some of the mansions and palaces were rebuilt, as they were again in the mid-19th century when Krikor Balyan was employed to bring Sadabad back to life.
 Paintings and drawings from the late 19th and early 20th centuries still show Kağıthane as a beauty spot to which locals would flock on Fridays.

+During the bombings of Istanbul, the area was affected in 1918.